jpsaha/MOTPold/index.md

   * IMO2025 will be [held](https://www.imo-official.org/organizers.aspx) in Australia.
   * IMO2026 will be [held](https://www.imo-official.org/organizers.aspx) in People's Republic of China.
   * IMO2027 will be [held](https://www.imo-official.org/organizers.aspx) in Hungary.
 * IMO is held over two consecutive days with 3 problems each.
-Each day the contestants have four-and-a-half hours to solve three problems.
+Each day, the contestants have four-and-a-half hours to solve three problems.
 Each problem is worth 7 points for a maximum total score of 42 points.
 * The problems are arranged so that the order in increasing difficulty is Q1, Q4, Q2, Q5, Q3 and Q6, where the Day 1 problems Q1, Q2, and Q3 are in increasing difficulty, and the Day 2 problems Q4, Q5, and Q6 are in increasing difficulty.

 ## Participation of India in IMO
-* [India](https://www.imo-official.org/country_info.aspx?code=IND) has been participating in IMO since 1989, and has been a host in 1996.
+* [India](https://www.imo-official.org/country_info.aspx?code=IND) has been participating in IMO since 1989, and has been a host in the year 1996.
-* India has received 16 Gold medals, 73 Silver medals, 79 Bronze medals, and there were 28 Honourable mentions.
+* India has received 16 Gold medals, 73 Silver medals, 79 Bronze medals, and 28 Honourable mentions.
 * India [ranked](https://www.imo-official.org/country_team_r.aspx?code=IND)
   * 7th in 1998 (G, G, G, S, S, S),
   * 7th in 2001 (G, G, S, S, B, B),